NEXT UP ON this.

 If you’re guilty of not giving potential partners a fair go, or you’ve been holding out for that perfect Tinder match, this article’s for you.
 Associate Professor Gery Karantzas from Deakin University’s School of Psychology explains the concept of a destiny mindset and the opportunities you could be missing because of it.

 Idealistic romanticism is pervasive in so many parts of our culture.
-From a young age, we’re encouraged to believe in fairy princes and princesses; that there is the possibility of meeting someone we click with instantly, connecting in such a way that we feel as if we share the same soul.
+From a young age, we’re encouraged to believe in fairytale princes and princesses; that there is the possibility of meeting someone we click with instantly, connecting in such a way that we feel as if we share the same soul.
 This perspective is the crux of a destiny mindset.

 People who have a ‘destiny mindset’ tend to be less receptive to connecting with potential matches, and their perception of people can be biased or skewed, Assoc.
 Prof. Karantzas explains.
 ‘You look at their faults rather than their good qualities, or despite thinking that they could be a match, you hold out in case something better comes along,’ he says.